Should I Sue for Breach of Contract in Iowa?

 Is There a Legally Binding Contract?

-If you had a written agreement with the other party, that is usually sufficient proof.
+If you had a written contract with the other party, that is usually sufficient proof of an agreement.
 Even without something in writing, however, an oral agreement may also qualify as a legally binding contract.
 In the hypothetical widget purchase described above, a court could find there was an oral agreement.

 Like most states, Iowa has what is called a Statute of Frauds, which requires a written agreement in the following cases: